Jeff's Lionel Trains Page

 Scruffy about to go Godzilla on a passing train.

 When I tested my Pennsy passenger train I noticed that the lights flickered in the two older solid-color cars.
 The lights in the newer striped cars worked fine.
 The older cars flickered because they had a pickup assembly on only one truck whereas the newer cars have a pickup on each truck.
-So I bought some extra pickup assemblies to add to the older cars (600-9050-150).
+So I bought some extra pickup assemblies (600-9050-150) to add to the older cars.
 The assemblies snap right into the existing truck frames.
 Some wire and solder completed the upgrade.

 Snap in pickup assembly (600-9050-150).